 - Sesame Seeds

-- When you’re ready to shape the buns, put the dough on an oiled surface and divide into thirds.
+Shape the buns by placing the dough on an oiled surface and divide into thirds.
 Take one of those thirds and divide it in half, then take those halves and divide them each into 3 balls.
 Repeat this step with the other thirds.

 Roll the dough balls into hotdog shaped elongated buns.
 Place on prepared baking sheet and lightly flatten them to keep them from rising too much in the middle.
 Place the buns about 2 - 3 inches apart on the pans.
 Cover the pans with dish towels and set aside to rise, about 30 - 40 minutes.

 When you're ready to bake the buns, heat your oven to 400F.